bwhmather/hayward/README.md

 > **Warning**
 >
-> Wmiiv is currently a work-in-progress.
+> Hayward is currently a work-in-progress.
 The move from i3's tree-of-containers
 > model to wmii's list-of-columns is only partly complete, and there are many
 > show stopper bugs.

-# wmiiv
+# hayward

-Wmiiv is a [Wayland] compositor which replicates the wmii interaction model.
+Hayward is a [Wayland] compositor which replicates the wmii interaction model.
 It started as a fork of [sway].

 ## Installation